-The Hoof Trimmer and his profession are an essential part of a dairy cow’s performance.
-I too often hear something like the following from dairy farmers:
+Hoof trimmers are an essential part of dairy cows’ performance.
+They, myself included, often hear something like the following from dairy farmers:

 “Keeping up with hoof trimming my cows has been a challenge over the past ten years.
 My cows’ hoof quality gets further behind every year.
 I realize my losses when I do not properly keep up, but it is hard for farmers in our area to find a hoof trimmer who is willing to travel.
-Do you have any hoof trimmer contacts or any suggestions on how to deal with this?”
+Do you know any hoof trimmers, or do you have any suggestions on to how to deal with this?”

 Is finding a hoof trimmer a challenge for you?

-It is very common for the ‘do-it-yourself-trimmer’ after several years to want to delegate the trimming chore to someone else.
-On most farms, lameness is a daily occurrence, and there are so many other aspects of dairy farming that compete for the farmer’s attention.
-Very often there are simply not enough hours in a day to give lameness your very best.
-Needless to say, turning a blind eye to lame cows is not an option, and lameness (if neglected) is an often under-estimated expense.
+After several years it is very common for the do-it-yourself hoof trimmer to want to delegate the trimming chore to someone else.
+Lameness is a daily occurrence on most farms, and there are many other aspects to dairy farming that compete for the farmer’s attention.
+As a result, there are often not enough hours in a day to give lameness your very best.
+Obviously, turning a blind eye to lame cows is not an option, and lameness, especially if neglected, is an often-underestimated expense.

 When your herd is healthy:

-- and ultimately you should expect to see an increase in your bottom line (Return on Investment: ROI).
+- And ultimately you should expect to see an increase in your bottom line (Return on Investment or ROI).

 How do you maintain a healthy herd?

-- Keep the focus on continuous hoof care just like mastitis.
+- Keep the focus on continuous hoof care.